Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Components}

 Nuclear Electric plc constructed and operated the Sizewell B PWR.
 Two systems provides overall protection (Primary Protection System or PPS) and secondary protection (SPS).
 The PPS uses microprocessor-based logic, while the SPS uses magnetic core logic (laddic) technology.
 The design requirement for the PPS was to provide reactor trip and engineered safety feature (ESF) actuation for all design faults.
-The design requirement for the SPS was to provide reactor trip and ESF actuation, in parallel with the PPS, for faults with a frequency in excess of about once in 1000 years.
-The reliability targets of the two systems were therefore set at 1 in 10 000 for the PPS and 1 in 100 000 for the SPS.
-This could have been achieved by hardware, but the highest standards of software production available at that time and of demonstration of integrity had to be applied to provide software assurance of this.
-A full code analysis using the analyzer MALPAS was performed, with compliance analysis, which was able to show the full match of the requirements to the source code.
+The requirement for the SPS was to provide reactor trip and ESF actuation, in parallel with the PPS, for faults with a frequency in excess of about once in 1000 years.
+The reliability targets of the two systems were therefore 1 in 10,000 for PPS and 1 in 100,000 for SPS.
+They could have been achieved by hardware, but it was necessary to guaranteeing the same level on the software side.
+A full code and compliance analysis was performed with the MALPAS analyzer; it showed that the code fully matched the requirements.